 The Key West Effect

-Poets, pirates, parrotheads, and painters…bikers, hippies, cowboys, and sailors.
+Poets, pirates, parrot heads, and painters…bikers, hippies, cowboys, and sailors.
 Boomers to Zoomers … animals with attitudes … in Key West, fun is had by all.

 In reel below, I learned at Island Cigar Factory all about Alvin’s Doggy Speed Dating and wedding.
 And at the Hemingway Museum, cats spread their paws in boredom knowing tourists are searching for that 6th toe.
 Pets are welcome at Pier House Key West.
-For a Pet Fee of you get bowls for food and water, luxury pet bed, flashlight and waste bag holder and Pier House treats.
+For a Pet Fee you get bowls for food and water, a luxury pet bed, a flashlight and waste bag holder and Pier House treats.

 Fun Fact: The Hemingway Museum consulted a cat therapist to be sure the growing number of descendants of Snow White, a gift to Hemingway’s son, were doing ok.
 A couple of the cats were enjoying the bed during my tour of the home.
 Obviously, all is well.